ZofiaSamsel/ZofiaSamsel/README.md

 - ✨ Hi, I'm Zosia.
-- 🌱 I’m currently learning Python, Processing and Unity.
+- 🌱 I’m currently learning Python, C# for Unity and Processing.

 <!--
 **ZofiaSamsel/ZofiaSamsel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.